Pivotal-Field-Engineering/pcf-vug/README.md

 # Welcome to Pivotal Cloud Foundry Virtual User Group

 The Pivotal Cloud Foundry Virtual User Group is a forum for PCF customers and users of Pivotal Cloud Foundry to learn and share with your peers topics around usage of Pivotal Cloud Foundry.
-The user group meetings is a channel of engagement between customers.
+The user group meeting is a channel of engagement among customers.

 The customer sharing the best practice in any given meeting will determine the topic - it’s their presentation.
 This list is just a set of prompts to help members determine topics that would be relevant.